EarthObservationSimulator/orbitpy/docs/module_mission.rst

    settings, :ref:`settings_json_object`, , General settings.

 .. note:: In case of *GRID COVERAGE* calculation, the field-of-regard is used (FOR = sceneFOV if unspecified, and sceneFOV = instrument FOV if unspecified).
-          In case of SAR instruments and coverage calculations involving grid (i.e. *GRID COVERAGE* and *POINTING OPTIONS WITH GRID COVERAGE*), only the access at the middle of a continuous access interval is shown (see :ref:`correction_of_access_files`).

 .. note:: *Either* of the ``constellation``, ``instrument`` json objects or the ``spacecraft`` json object should be provided in the mission specifications.
 Both should not be specified.